krisszcode/PHP-MVC/README.md

     composer install
     ```
 6. When the installation finished, rename the .env.example file to .env.
-7. Then you can run the project with:
+7. Then you can run the project in the public folder with:
     ```sh
     php -S localhost:8000
     ```